 \section{Discussion}

-We demonstrated a powerful new approach for unifying structured and unstructured information sources for open-domain question answering.
-We adopt the extremely simple and general \emph{retriever-reader} framework and showed not only that it works for structured sources, but improves over traditional KBQA approaches by a wide margin.
-By combining sources in this way, we achieved new state-of-the art results for 3 popular open-domain QA benchmarks.
+We demonstrated a powerful new approach, \uniqa{}, for unifying structured and unstructured information sources for open-domain question answering.
+We adopt the simple and general \emph{retriever-reader} framework and show not only that it works for structured sources, but improves over traditional KBQA approaches by a wide margin.
+By combining sources in this way, we achieved new state-of-the-art results for two popular open-domain QA benchmarks.

 However, our model also has several shortcomings in its current form.
-As a result of flattening all sources into text, we lose some desirable features of structured knowledge bases: the ability to return \textbf{all} answers corresponding to a query, and the ability to infer multi-hop paths to answer more complex questions.
+As a result of flattening all sources into text, we lose some desirable features of structured knowledge bases: the ability to return \emph{all} answers corresponding to a query, and the ability to infer multi-hop paths to answer more complex questions.
 In this work we have side-stepped the first issue by focusing on the exact match metric (equivalent to Hits@1), which is standard in the open-domain QA literature, but largely ignores multiple answers.
 We were also able to ignore the second issue, since the datasets we evaluated on, while standard, are composed mostly of simple, natural user questions which can be answered from a single piece of information.

 We do believe these are important details and they can be addressed within the framework described here.
 For instance, outgoing edges of an entity with the same relation can easily be merged, thus encoding all answer entities into a single text representation.
-It's also possible to simply generate multiple answer candidates from the readers decoder.
-For multi-hop question answering, there is recent work \citep{xiong2020answering} successfully extending dense retrieval to the multi-hop setting, which could naturally be applied within our framework.
-It remains to be seen how these approaches would compare to more traditional structured methods, and we leave this for future work.
+It is also possible to simply generate multiple answer candidates from the reader's decoder.
+For multi-hop question answering, there is recent work \citep{xiong2020answering} successfully extending dense retrieval to the multi-hop setting \citep{yang-etal-2018-hotpotqa, welbl-etal-2018-constructing}, which could naturally be applied within our framework.
+It remains to be seen how these approaches would compare to more traditional structured methods.